 Similar HERE | HERE |HERE

 I purchased my teardrop swag at AC Moore several years ago.
-You can find many already decorated and with battery operated lights.
+You can find many already decorated and with battery-operated lights.
 This one is nice and full and really fills out the door space well.
 I really enjoy the relaxed style of it.

 This is perhaps the easiest wreath that I've ever put together!
 Below is an easy printable instruction sheet with links to purchase the items.